vmalani27/real-time-self-adaptive-distributed-firewalls/README.md

 2. If `severity >= 3` or the description matches high-risk keywords (Malware, Beaconing, etc):
    - Quarantine the agent by blocking its traffic with an nftables rule.
    - Log the quarantine action with timestamp, IP, and reason.
-   - Terminate any active WebSocket connection for that agent.
   - Keep the REST connection open for periodic infection checks and log updates only.
    - Prevent duplicate quarantine rules.
 3. A background scheduler will ping quarantined agents every 3–5 minutes to check infection status (future work for auto-unquarantine).
 4. Other agents remain unaffected and continue normal operation.